-The PoE Ethernet Switch provides a Legacy PD Detection function.
-When the capacitance of the PD is higher than 2.7 μ F, checking the Legacy PD Detection checkbox enables the system to output power to the PD.
-In this case, it will take 10 to 15 seconds for PoE power to be output through this port after the switch is turned on.
+The PoE Ethernet Switch provides the Legacy PD Detection function.
+When the capacitance of PD is higher than 2.7μF, checking the Legacy PD Detection enables system to output power to PD.
+If you check the Legacy PD Detection, it will take longer detection time from 10 to 15 seconds before PoE power output.

 Setting Description Factory Default

-Checked Enables legacy PD detection Unchecked
+Checked Enables the legacy PD detection Disable

-Unchecked Disables legacy PD detection
+Unchecked Disables the legacy PD detection